nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to clear all flashcards in the list
+1. User requests to clear all flashcards in the list.
-2. SWEe! clears the list
+2. SWEe! clears the list.

     Use case ends.